Steven Universe: Save the Light: Gameplay

-Development
+Development and release

 Grumpyface Studios collaborated on the story with series creator Rebecca Sugar, and cited the increased gameplay complexity compared to Attack the Light! as a reason for the switch to consoles.
 The game was announced at PAX East in March 2017.
 A port of the game to PC and Mac, by Finite Reflection Studios, was announced in July 2018, and confirmed to release on Steam in August 2018.
 The developers later teased another big announcement related to the game, eventually revealed to be a Nintendo Switch port, and a physical release of the game bundled with Capybara Games' OK K.O.!
 Let's Play Heroes for PlayStation 4, Xbox One, and Switch was released in May 2019 by Outright Games.

+On December 24, 2024, Save the Light and other Cartoon Network games were withdrawn from online distribution platforms.

 Reception

 Upon release, Save the Light received mostly positive reviews.
 Polygon and Destructoid both praised the game's art direction, battle system, and connection to the series, but criticized the amount of bugs and glitches found at launch.